Chicken Patties

 As an Amazon Associate I earn from qualifying purchases.

-This here is one of my chicken patties recipe ideas and it is perfect if you have fried chicken (take off skin and shred it up!), rotisserie chicken, or even leftover chicken fingers.
-If you’ve had these before, though, you’ll know why a lot of people cook chicken just to be able to make them!
+This is one of my chicken patties recipe ideas and it is perfect if you have chicken of any kind: fried chicken (take off skin and shred it up!), rotisserie chicken, or even leftover chicken fingers.
+If you’ve had these chicken patties before, though, you’ll know why a lot of people cook chicken just to be able to make them!
+Whether you’re having them as a main dish, in a sandwich, or as a snack, they’re sure to be a hit.

 Recipe Ingredients: